gridbugs/hackmd-posts/ocaml-lsp-learning.md

     The `dot-merlin-reader` package must be installed
 ```

 `dot-merlin-reader` eh?
-There was no mention of that on their online
-documentation (at the time of writing).
+There was no mention of that in the README (at the time of writing).

 That was probably my issue.
 I installed it:
 ```